snigdhag12/ExpressJS/README.md

 - **Consistency:** Following this practice brings consistency to your codebase, making it easier for new developers to understand the structure of your application.
 - **Security:** By separating your API routes, you can apply different middleware and security measures to your API endpoints compared to your web routes, enhancing the security of your application.

+You can use Postman/Thunder Client to make API requests to your endpoint.

 ### Query Parameters
 Always ensure proper error handling of query params.
 (More structured validations were covered in later sections)